 Works along regional road No 167 began in the spring of 2017 and works along main road No 12 in the spring of 2018.
 The reopening of the main road No 12 to traffic took place in December 2020.
 Finishing works will took place in 2021, and final surfacing is scheduled for 2023.

 Objectives of the project

 Rerouting main road No 12 further south improved traffic safety and flow considerably, as it diverted traffic away from the centres of Lahti and Hollola.
 Comfort of living improved in residential areas once traffic was diverted elsewhere, and lower traffic volumes meant lower noise levels, emission levels and congestion in the surroundings of the old route of main road No 12.
 Safer and smoother traffic also improved the reliability of goods transport.

 From the perspective of land use development, the Lahti Southern Ring Road provided new opportunities for developing the area around Lahti railway station, the former plot of the Asko furniture factory, the Sopenkorpi district and the centre of Hollola.

 The bypass promoted the development of the Nostava logistics park and created efficient transport links to the Kujala and Lotila industrial parks.

 Rerouting main road No 12 further south has also reduced the risk of groundwater contamination in the Salpausselkä area, which is an extremely important source of groundwater.

 Cost of the project

-The project is estimated to cost a total of EUR 275 million.
-The investment in the Lahti Southern Ring Road is estimated to amount to EUR 258 million and the investment in regional road No 167 to EUR 17 million.
-The Finnish State is paying 72% of the costs (EUR 198 million), and the remaining 28% (EUR 77 million) is split between the local authorities of Lahti and Hollola.
+The project's total cost was as estimated EUR 275 million.
+The investment in the Lahti Southern Ring Road amounted to EUR 258 million and the investment in regional road No 167 to EUR 17 million.
+The Finnish State share of the costs was 72% (EUR 198 million), and the remaining 28% (EUR 77 million) was split between the local authorities of Lahti and Hollola.